pingidentity/pingidentity-devops-getting-started/docs/imageSuppot.md

 Unlike traditionally delivered software, Docker Images include product artifacts, operating system, Java Development Kit (JDK) and miscellaneous tools/libraries (Git, SSH, SSL) to run the software.

-Due to the number of dependency updates and to ensure all patches are captured, Ping Identity builds supported product images daily (edge), releasing a stable build each month (sprint and latest).
+Due to the number of dependency updates and to ensure all patches are captured, Ping Identity builds supported product images semi-weekly (edge), releasing a stable build each month (sprint and latest).

 The build process retrieves the latest versions of: